-Scientists at The Scripps Research Institute have devised a new antibiotic based on vancomycin...
+Scientists at The Scripps Research Institute have identified weak spots on the surface of Ebola...

 Chemists at The Scripps Research Institute have determined the correct structure of a highly promising anticancer compound approved by the U.S. Food and Drug Administration for clinical trials in cancer patients.
 The new report, published in Angewandte Chemie, focuses on a compound called TIC10.